awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-about.md

 + You want to be able to audit when sensitive data is accessed \(AWS CloudTrail\)\.
 + You want AWS\-level encryption for your sensitive data and you want to bring your own encryption keys to manage access\.

 If you choose the Secure String data type when you create your parameter, then AWS KMS encrypts the parameter value\.
-For more information, see [How AWS Systems Manager Parameter Store Uses AWS KMS](http://docs.aws.amazon.com/kms/latest/developerguide/services-parameter-store.html) in the *AWS Key Management Service Developer Guide*\.
+For more information, see [How AWS Systems Manager Parameter Store Uses AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/services-parameter-store.html) in the *AWS Key Management Service Developer Guide*\.

 **Important**
-Only the _value_ of a secure string parameter is encrypted\.
+Only the *value* of a secure string parameter is encrypted\.
 Parameter names, descriptions, and other properties are not encrypted\.
-While avoiding the actual word "password" may initially make it less obvious which parameters hold secrets, this does **not** increase protection for the _value_.
-Future maintenance should be considered if you do decide to obscure parameter names\.

 ### Create a Secure String Parameter Using the Default KMS CMK<a name="sysman-param-defaultkms"></a>